Health notifications

 From the list of connectors, choose the Incoming Webhook connector and add it to the channel.

 Give the webhook connector a name and icon.
-It makes sense to use a SquaredUp Cloud name and icon to make it clear that the alerts are coming from SquaredUp Cloud.
+It makes sense to use a SquaredUp name and icon to make it clear that the alerts are coming from SquaredUp.

 Click Create and you should be given a webhook URL.